iancohee/iancohee.github.io/_pages/about.md

 I regularly play guitar, bass, and scottish bagpipes (highland and small).
 Metal is the superior genre.
 Not any particular subgenre, just all of them are better than almost anything else 🤘🏻.

 I like to think I can hack things and make things 🙁.
-I have been branching off of Arudino and writting Flipper Zero apps to learn that platform.
+I have been branching off of Arudino and writing Flipper Zero apps to learn that platform.
 Stay tuned for more.

 Not super strong.
 Not super jacked.
 But I lift 5 days/week and love learning about the science and execution of lifting.